cbgeo-archives/mpm3d-doc/input/input.md

 For a 2D case, the `z_i` coordinate must be set to 0.

+`cb-geo` has a [point generator](https://github.com/cb-geo/mpm-point-generator) that is usually used.

 Note: The best practice for point locations is to avoid points being located on the nodes of the background mesh or element boundaries.

 An example of the `element_testing/inputFiles/soilParticles.dat` file is shown below.